45+ Indiana Religious Sites

 1500 Michigan Ave, Logansport, IN

 In addition to being a 35-acre nature preserve, the Hervey Preserve features a 90-foot labyrinth.
-Connecting the River Bluff Trail, the preserve is wooded and has paths and a picnic area.
+The preserve connects the River Bluff Trail with wooded paths and a picnic area.
 The Labyrinth features a mediation bench and was built in 2003.

 Jane Blaffer Owen Sanctuary & Roofless Church, New Harmony